Yomano/yomano/README.md

 The only mandatory entries are `name` and `description`.

 Notice you have `chalk` available so you can easily print out nice colored texts.
-You also have `js` and `path` in case you want to deal with files yourself.
+You also have `fs` and `path` in case you want to deal with files yourself.

 ```js
 module.exports = function(chalk, fs, path){